 Puff-puff is a very popular street food that is loved by Nigerians, it is served at parties as part of the small chop platter (Petit four).

 It is served to a nursing mother during Omugwo see Yam pepper soup (Ji mmiri oku).
-Catfish pepper soup is called point-and-kill in drinking parlours.
+Catfish pepper soup is called point-and-kill in beer parlours (Pubs).
 The combination of spices, pepper and herbs is delectable and gives a feeling of well being after having a bowl of pepper soup.

 From China to Nigeria with love, noodles, the dry instant variety, are consumed in copious amounts in Nigeria, you’d think it was invented here.
-Introduced into Nigeria in 1988, Nigerians embraced it with so much passion.
-It is cheap, easy and quick to cook and the kids love it.
+Introduced in Nigeria in 1988, Nigerians embraced it with a lot of passion because it is cheap, easy, and quick to cook and both kids and adults love it.